One-Pot Herbed Rice Pilaf to Elevate Your Dinner

 Herbed Rice Pilaf with thyme, parsley, oregano, and dill

 The dish is often made with long-grain rice, sautéed onions, and a blend of fresh or dried herbs like parsley, dill, and thyme.
-It pairs perfectly with grilled meats or roasted vegetables.
-You can also serve it as a standalone dish.
+It pairs perfectly with grilled chicken, shrimp, salmon, skirt steak, and beef tenderloin.

 Here’s how to make the Herbed Rice Pilaf: